mandyhoami-lab/amandata.dev/README.md

 ## Credits

-Original Carrd live site was entirely built by me.
+Original live site was entirely built by me.

 Coauthored and maintained by [KoriKosmos](https://github.com/KoriKosmos)